 Next, you are now going to say under oath the papers are true.
 That asset you didn’t disclose in your bankruptcy schedules?
 You don’t want to go under the cone of truth to state that it never existed.
 Martha Stewart went to jail for lying to federal investigators.
 Tell the truth.
 And fear the power.

 5. The 341 meeting is not private, but a big cattle call.

-Oh, you thought this was going to be a private little meeting in a cozy conference room with Perrier bottles distributed for the attendees?
+Oh, you thought this was going to be a private little meeting in a cozy conference room with Perrier bottles for the attendees?
 Wrong.
-The 341a Meeting of Creditors is more like sitting in a big room at the DMV than the conference room from a TV show like L.A.
-Law or Boston Legal.
-In Los Angeles, which is where Antelope Valley and Santa Clarita residents go, it’s a big room with about 50 chairs all facing forward.
+The 341a Meeting of Creditors is more like sitting in a big DMV room than a conference room on a TV show like LA Law or Boston Legal.
+In Los Angeles, which is where Antelope Valley and Santa Clarita residents go, it’s a big room with 50 chairs facing forward.
 You testify in front of everyone.
-If you picked the right bankruptcy lawyer, he’ll be the one by your side, not a stand-in.

 4. The 341a Meeting is not a meeting, but more like a deposition

 This is not a conversation.
 It’s not a meeting.
 It’s a series of questions.
 Meetings have an agenda.
 There is no agenda here.
 Well, that’s not true.
 The bankruptcy trustee asking all the questions has an agenda, and it’s to find assets he or she can get for the benefit of your creditors.
 Maybe other analysts or attorneys from the US Trustee will be there to ask how certain inconsistencies in the papers just don’t add up.
 How long will it take?
 Long enough for them to get the information they need to decide if there’s anything here… or not.